MaiCodes-exe/maicodes-exe.github.io/resume.md

 * Curating and publishing the knowledge in the company's internal library

 ### Data Migration
-* Migrating personal user data from the company's previous database to a newer database
+* Migrating user's personal data from the company's previous database to a newer database
 * Finding and correcting errors in user data
 * Ensuring relevancy of the data